How to appeal a health coverage or benefits decision

 - Your signature (if mailing or faxing),

-- Your phone number.
+- Your daytime phone number

-- Reason you disagree with the decision.
+- Reason you disagree with the decision

 Getting a faster appeal (expedited)